My Cat Swallowed a Foreign Object: 4 Things to Do & Dangerous Items

 2. Monitor Signs

 In some cases, getting your cat examined right away may be impossible or your vet may just recommend waiting to see if the object will pass on its own, depending on the type of object that is swallowed.
 If this is the case, monitor your cat closely for any changes in your cat’s behavior or appetite.
-It is also important to be on the lookout for signs of discomfort, such as vomiting, diarrhea, or lethargy.
+It is also important to be on the lookout for signs of discomfort, such as drooling, vomiting, diarrhea, abnormal body posture, or lethargy.
 Keep track of your cat’s behavior and condition.

 3. Wait for Treatment Instructions